PranjalMaithani/zivy-test/README.md

 Check the page on http://localhost:5173/

+This app fetches a list of users using Github API and renders them on the screen.
+If the user scrolls to the bottom, more data is fetched and the list gets updated with this new data.

 ### DataList

 Dummy UI component that renders the data and has infinite scroll.
 The LOADING text at the bottom of this component has been used as a marker to fetch more data when it appears on screen, enabling infinite scrolling.